 honk is my take on a federated status updater.
 One might say it’s opinionated software.
 Since my opinions are correct, this makes honk the world’s first provably correct social media application.
 Here’s a formerly brief rundown of things that work, things that don’t work, and things that won’t work.
 Plus some complaints about how other people do things.
 The version number, 0.1, indicates your expected level of satisfaction.

 The version is no longer 0.1 and thus various statements made here may be less true.
+There was update of sorts posted later.

 We have some activity we’d like to announce to the world.
 “I’m fixing a bug.”
 “I’m drinking a beer.”
 “New beta out today.”
 “Hold my beer.
 I’m remounting the database filesystem async.”
 Whatever.
 Some people call this microblogging.
 I prefer the term radiating stati.
 Each status is broadcast, then rapidly decays.
 Some few are captured and amplified and rebroadcast.
 Science is scary, though, so henceforth radiating stati will be referred to as honks.